cnairi/Camagru/README.md

 The DB is mySql, and the project is realized in HTML/CSS, with a little Javascript.
 Feel free to contact me if you have any question.

+# INSTALL
+Clone this project in your htdocs root folder.
+Change credentials in config/database.php.
+You have to put your own phpmyadmin credentials in order to make it work.
+In php.ini, you may need to change your smtp_port to your local ip to be able to sen emails.
+Be careful, it works fine with gmail addresses, but icloud does not seem to accept camagru emails.

 # FEATURES
 ![Homepage](../master/Previews/Homepage.png)
 <p align="center">Homepage, with no photos shared yet.</p>